• FB

 Can I use All-Purpose Flour?

-Normally I’d advise against it because you’ll end up with a different texture and outcome.
+I’d advise against it because you’ll end up with a different texture and outcome.
+Yes, you can, but there are differences in the outcome.

 • You won’t get the same result with US all-purpose flour as you would bread flour.
-The higher protein in bread flour is what gives the bread it’s “chew” and rise.
+The higher protein in bread flour is what gives the bread its “chew” and rise

 • Plus, AP flour will make the bread denser.
-You can use it but they won’t be like classic hoagie rolls but they still will taste yummy.
+You can use it, but they won’t be like classic hoagie rolls, but they still will taste yummy

 I have the formula on my blog.
 Check out this post on how to make your own bread flour.